cafebazaar/CafeBazaarAuth/README.md

 In case the user has already granted the access, use the following method to get the latest data:

 ```
-BazaarSignIn.getLastSignedInAccount(this, this,BazaarSingInCallback { account ->
+BazaarSignIn.getLastSignedInAccount(this, this,BazaarSingInCallback { response ->
+        val account = response?.data
         updateUI(account)
  })
 ```